jconorgrogan/Informational-Constructivism/OperationalizingContrast.md

 | T0/T25 | No Contrast (S₀ / Void) | Unstable: Describing void creates contrast (Box 0) | **F0 (Registered Contrast)** |

 ### 3.3 Synthesis
-The Generative Path (F0 → T24) builds structure from contrast via SUR (`L=K+λE` locally, proposed `λ̃` flow globally).
+The Generative Path (F0 → T24) describes how structure statistically emerges from contrast in systems exhibiting the SUR trait (appearing as `L=K+λE` locally, with proposed `λ̃` flow globally).
-The Collapse Path (T25 → F0) shows that eliminating contrast forces its re-emergence via SUR.
+The Collapse Path (T25 → F0) shows that eliminating contrast makes featureless states statistically disfavored (costly under SUR), forcing contrast's re-emergence.
-Reality operates as a self-consistent, resource-constrained informational loop (F0 ↔ T25) governed by SUR, where structure formation and the instability of featurelessness are two sides of the same coin.
+Reality operates as a self-consistent, resource-constrained informational loop (F0 ↔ T25) where behaviors consistent with SUR are statistically selected, meaning structure formation and the instability of featurelessness are two sides of the same coin.

 ### Limits of Knowledge and the Structure of Progress in IC
 -------
 Any theory of everything must confront an awkward fact: every scientist who